 - Typical International Baccalaureate offer

-35 points overall including 6 points in Mathematics and Physics at Higher Level and 5 points in another discipline at Higher Level.
+Obtain 32 points at International Baccalaureate Diploma, including 6 Points in both Mathematics and Physics at Higher Level and 5 points in one other Higher Level subject.

 - How to apply